Doctorate Degrees in Social Sciences and Public Affairs & Graduate Programs in Nova Scotia

-Types of Doctorate Social Sciences and Public Affairs Programs
+Types of Doctorate Social Sciences and Public Affairs Programs in Nova Scotia

 There are various types of Doctorate Public Affairs and Social Sciences programs, not just in terms the content area, but also in terms of the degrees themselves.
 The different degrees are of the same academic value but usually, entail their own unique point of view.

 You might use this as a general guideline when there is a choice to make.
 As you reflect on the kind of doctorate you want to pursue, think about your personal and professional goals.
 Then, read program descriptions carefully to see if they match up.